alxcor/monitor5/README.md

 # monitor5
-Sinumerik an Sinamics monitor, Step7 scope
+Sinumerik and Sinamics monitor, Step7 scope

 Project build on Qt5, using Snap7 (by Davide Nardella).